The New Oil

 Linux

 For most readers, my recommended distro depends on your plans.
 If you want something that “just works” out of the box and you have no desire to really master the command line, become a Linux expert, or advance on to further Linux-based subjects (such as self-hosting), then I strongly recommend Fedora Silverblue.
-Silverblue is an official variant of Fedora that offers an “atomic” base operating system, making it quite resilient (though not impervious) against malware and other unwanted changes.
-Users can find most common programs as a Flatpak or Snap package, which basically installs programs as self-contained, sandboxed “apps” which improves security without sacrificing stability or usability.
-(This is an oversimplification, but should give you a general idea of how Flatpaks and Snaps works.)
+Silverblue is an official variant of Fedora that offers an “atomic” operating system, making it quite resilient (though not impervious) against malware and other unwanted changes.
+Users can find most common programs as a Flatpak or Snap package, which similar to apps.
+(This is an oversimplification, but should give you a general idea of the advantages of Silverblue.)

-For those who wish to someday become Linux experts or move on to things like self-hosting (or who are unwilling to install Linux manually for any number of reasons, which I will discuss shortly), I recommend starting with Pop!
+For those who wish to someday become Linux experts or move on to things like self-hosting (or who are unwilling to install Linux manually for any number of reasons, which I will discuss in the next section), I recommend starting with Pop!
 OS.
 It is based on Ubuntu, so you’ll find the most abundant and easy-to-understand support from a plethora of online resources, and it has a very user-friendly interface that most users will easily adjust to while learning more advanced skills like the terminal.
+Pop! might also be better for gamers or content creators, though be sure to check program compatibility first.

-Installing Linux is very easy (there are tons of guides online), and most distros will work on nearly any device.
+Installing Linux is very easy (there are tons of guides online, including from yours truly), and most distros will work on nearly any device.
 However, if you are uncomfortable and would prefer to buy pre-installed devices, the best option will be to buy a device from System76, which comes pre-installed with Pop!
 OS.
 At this time, I’m not aware of any vendors who sell devices that are pre-installed with Fedora Silverblue.

 Not everybody has the luxury of switching to Linux for any number of reasons, such as needing a a specialized program that only runs on Mac/Windows or being in possession of a device that is technically not yours and therefore you can’t make such changes to.
 For those who can make changes to their devices but still require at least occassional access to Mac or Windows, I recommend considering dual booting.
 Be sure to make a good backup of your data before attempting this, and do lots of research on both the process and the distro you intend to dualboot as there can be a lot of considerations like security and hardware compatibility.
 It can be a little confusing or intimdating at first, but once you get the hang of it it’s not terribly difficult to do or manage.